 When do I pay for my bariatric surgery?

 How long does it take to access my super fund for bariatric surgery?

 How soon can I have my bariatric surgery?

-- A health assessment and discussion about the types of surgery and non-surgical therapy available.
-We currently offer 7 different operations, revision operations and surgery for management of complications of other surgery.
+- A health assessment and discussion about the types of bariatric surgery and non-surgical therapy available.
+We currently offer 7 different operations, revision operations and surgery for the management of complications of other surgery.
 Many patients alter their decisions about which treatment to seek based on this first appointment.

 - A second medical appointment after a cooling off period of at least a week in order for patients to consider what other issues need to be taken into account before surgery.

 - Access to funds (health insurance, super, paying directly).